HaskellEmbedded/book/book.md

 ## Structure of a tower

-Following is an overly verbose tower definition with comments explaining different contexts and general outline of a tower. `sampleTower` is a fake controller which takes an output channel and returns another output channel which called `control`.
+Following is an overly verbose tower definition with comments explaining different contexts and general outline of a tower. `sampleTower` is a fake controller which takes an output channel and returns another output channel called `control`.
 Incoming values are passed to `control` channel iff their value is over 9000.